MiguelMJ/CFGrammarWorker/README.md

 # Commands

+For those not used to this notation: `|` separates two equivalent options, `<field>` is an obligatory filed and `[field]` is an optional field.

+Command recognition is not case sensitive.

 * `load <file>`: loads a grammar from specified file.
 It should be the first command to be called.
 * `dump|print [rules] [sd|fs|firstsymbols] [nonterminals|N] [terminals|T] [axiom]`: shows the grammar specification in screen.
 * `cab|first <cad>`: calculates the first symbols set of the string.